Founder, Principal Consultant | Kaitūhono Ariki

 Heloisa Hartuwig De Freitas

-Heloisa is a final-year Law and Arts student at the University of Auckland.
-She is majoring in Law, Politics, and Geography, which has fostered her interest in government relations and public law.
+Heloisa is a Law and Arts graduate from the University of Auckland.
+She majored in law, politics and geography, which sparked her interest in public policy and government relations.

 Partner Provider | Kaitautoko Pākihi

 A staunch Nāti, Hunaara brings his experience and expertise of Te Reo Māori and Tikanga Māori derived from his strict upbringing by his elders in rural and remote Tikitiki, located in the heart of Ngāti Porou country two hours north of Gisborne.
 He currently runs his own translation and consulting business, Paronga Limited, a valued partner provider to the Awhi whānau.

 Hunaara currently serves as Co-Project Lead of the Te Weu Carbon Farming Research Project, a project aimed at researching the effects of carbon farming on the local communities in the East Coast.
 He is also a member of the Institute of Directors New Zealand and is a Director of Hikurangi Enterprises Limited, a social enterprise focused on creating sustainable economic opportunities for whānau in Te Tairāwhiti.
 Hunaara has served on the Waiapu Restoration Project, a project funded by the Provincial Growth Fund to restore the Waiapu catchment.
 He is currently studying the Bachelor of Commerce majoring in Finance and Economics at Victoria University of Wellington.

 Mark Rehua Bennett

 Mark is a 40 year veteran of New Zealand’s broadcasting industry, sharing his expertise as a specialist advisor to those who require support in public relations and communications.